Navigating to a Node or File by Name

 , and then choose , or respectively, or use the following shortcuts:

-- In the popup, start typing the desired name.
+- In the pop-up window, start typing the desired name.

 So doing, you can enter characters located anywhere inside the desired name.
 As you type, the suggestion list shrinks, displaying the matching names only.